North Dakota Gun Permit: Laws, Cost, Restrictions, & FAQs

 The application process for a gun permit in North Dakota involves the following steps:

-- Submit the Application: Download and complete the application, then either mail or submit it physically to the testing site.
+3. Submit the Application: Go to the website to download and complete the application, then either mail or submit it physically to the testing site.

-- Submit Necessary Documents: After passing the test, submit required documents, including a photocopy of your state-issued ID, colored passports, fingerprint cards, and payment check, to the Bureau of Criminal Inspection.
+5. Submit Necessary Documents: After passing the test, submit the required documents, including a photocopy of your state-issued ID, colored passports, fingerprint cards, and payment check, to the Bureau of Criminal Inspection.

 For permit renewals, the Bureau of Criminal Investigation will send a reminder to your last known address.
 You can apply for renewal at least one hundred and eighty days before the expiration of your current permit.
 Ensure you complete the application before the expiry date, as late or incomplete applications are not accepted.
 An expired license becomes invalid, and you must reapply for a new one.